AhmadS7/TenantKit/README.md

 ## 👤 About the Author

-**Ahmad Shah** built TenantKit to solve a recurring problem: every SaaS project starts with the same months of boilerplate for auth, billing, and tenancy.
+**Ahmad Shah and Kazi Efazul Karim** built TenantKit to solve a recurring problem: every SaaS project starts with the same months of boilerplate for auth, billing, and tenancy.

-> *"I built TenantKit because I was tired of rebuilding auth, billing, and tenancy for every client project."* — **Ahmad Shah**
+> *"We built TenantKit because I was tired of rebuilding auth, billing, and tenancy for every client project."* — **Ahmad Shah**

 ---